n0a110w/n0a110w.github.io/notes/sys-admin-stuff/sysfs.md

 {:toc}

 ### Sysfs
-Sysfs is a virtual file system mounted at `/sys` used to facilitate information exchange between the kernel and user space. ("virtual" meaning that no real files exist on any storage devices)
+Sysfs is a virtual file system mounted at `/sys` used to facilitate information exchange between the kernel and user space.
 - kernel objects are directories
 - object attributes are simple files
 - object relationships are symbolic links